dyncan/salesforce-vscode-soql-booster/README.md

 ## Contact

-For any questions, suggestions, or to report issues with static SOQL support, please create an issue or [contact us](mailto:soql.booster@outlook.com).
+For any questions, suggestions, or to report issues with VS Code extension support, please create an issue or [contact us](mailto:soql.booster@outlook.com).